JohnnySn0w/MoD/README.md

 ### Administrative commands
 - db – allows for simple queries to the database, as well as functionality for on-the-fly creation of game elements
+- gen - Automated generation of channels/roles for game rooms
 - notbusy - a short-term fix for a higher level problem, fixes a player's busy status if the bot gets interrupted.
 Will be removed in the future when the true solution is implemented.
 - test – in-house manufactured unit testing